jet-loggr/client/README.md

-# client
+# Jet Logr
-Jet Logr flight - an app submission for Lambda School's Summer Hackathon.
+An app submission for Lambda School's Summer Hackathon.

 This project won 1st place as "most likely to be a start-up"